pauldedwards/jekyll-now/resume.md

 Helping organisations with digital and organisational transformation.

-*	ITV (March 2017 – Ongoing) Leading a recovery of the Airtime Sales Technology modernisation programme.
+*	ITV (March 2017 – Ongoing) Leading a transformation of the Airtime Sales Technology modernisation programme.
+Brought problem workstreams back on track to deliver within the overall programme.
+Advising Head of Technology and Commercial Directors on transformation approach.

 *	Springer-Nature – (May 2016 – Feb 2017) Ensured the successful product delivery of multiple work-streams involved in merging MacMillan and Springer onto new digital platforms including SAP CRM and Hybris.